yinhang0106/makemore/mlp/README.md

 ## Learning Rate

-The second optimization is to use `learning rate` to control the update step.
+The second optimization is to use the `learning rate` to control the update step.

-In the previous training process, we choose learning rate `1.0` and `0.1` by experience or guess.
-This is not a good practice, in the other words, it's not a optimal (or ideal) learning rate.
+In the previous training process, we choose learning rates `1.0` and `0.1` by experience or guess.
+This is not a good practice, in other words, it's not an optimal (or ideal) learning rate.

 How can we deal with it?